atoth91/Chuck-Norris-Facts-Eclipse-Plugin/README.md

 # Chuck-Norris-Facts-Eclipse-Plugin
 Read Chuck Norris facts in your IDE.
 Greatly improves your productivity!

+Facts are fetched from "The Internet Chuck Norris Database" (http://www.icndb.com), check it out!

 ## Compile

 This project uses maven with the tycho plugin to build an eclipse plugin, feature, update-site.